 Our Strategic Action Areas

-BASF’s strategic orientation is founded on a comprehensive analysis of our markets and competitors.
-We continuously monitor global trends and anticipate the resulting growth opportunities and risks.
-The following six strategic focus areas enable us to focus on our customers while strengthening our leading position in an increasingly volatile and competitive environment.
+BASF’s strategic orientation is founded on a comprehensive analysis of our markets, competitors and the economic environment.
+We continuously monitor global trends and short-term developments and anticipate the resulting opportunities and risks.
+The following six strategic action areas enable us to focus on our customers while strengthening our leading position in a competitive environment.

 Good to know